tdamiano/site/content/post/data-visualization-test/index.md

 Hugo Blox is designed to give technical content creators a seamless experience.
 You can focus on the content and Hugo Blox handles the rest.

-Use popular tools such as Plotly, Mermaid, and data frames.
+Use popular tools such as Plotly, Mermaid, and data frames.Test

 ## Charts